GowriPriyankaM/Product-Landing-Page/README.md

       Replace "your-branch-name" with the name of the branch you created earlier.

-8. **Create a Pull Request :** Once your changes are pushed to your forked repository on GitHub, You should see a message suggesting you create a pull request.
+7. **Create a Pull Request :** Once your changes are pushed to your forked repository on GitHub, You should see a message suggesting you create a pull request.

       Click on the "Compare & pull request" button and provide a clear title and description for your pull request, explaining the changes you've made and submit it.

-      Soon I'll be merging all your changes into the main branch of this project.
-You will get a notification email once the changes have been merged.

       *Congratulations!
 You have successfully contributed to the project.*

 ## Stack :

 - HTML5
-- CSS3 (Flexbox)
+- CSS3
 - Font Awesome Icons

 ## License :

 This project is **[MIT Licensed](./LICENSE).**